-Audit & Supervisory Board ······
+Audit & Supervisory Board

 In regard to audits by the Audit & Supervisory Board, the four Audit & Supervisory Board members (of whom two are full-time Audit & Supervisory Board members and three are outside Audit & Supervisory Board members) attend important meetings, such as meetings of the Board of Directors.
-In addition, in conformance with the Audit & Supervisory Board regulations determined by the Audit & Supervisory Board, the audit standards for the Audit & Supervisory Board, and the implementation standards and auditing plans related to internal control systems, and in accordance with audit plans determined by the Audit & Supervisory Board, the Audit & Supervisory Board members conduct audits regarding the status of business execution by the directors.
-In addition, Audit & Supervisory Board members work together with Audit & Supervisory Board members of Group companies, and in this way the effectiveness of audits for the Group as a whole is heightened.
+In addition, in conformance with the Audit & Supervisory Board regulations determined by the Audit & Supervisory Board, the audit standards for the Audit & Supervisory Board, and the implementation standards and auditing plans related to internal control systems, and in accordance with audit plans determined by the Audit & Supervisory Board, the Audit & Supervisory Board members conduct audits regarding the disposal of assets with large monetary value.
+Concerning matters resolved by the Company's Board of Directors and matters delegated the authority as the business execution of subsidiaries, rules for criteria for matters on the Board of Directors' meeting agenda, etc., have been prepared and clarified.
+The Chairman of the Board of Directors is President and Representative Director Masaru Kawaguchi.